-During the year, the Company paid expenses on behalf of its sole shareholder, Stichting Lehman Brothers Treasury Co., amounting to USD 54,593 (2019: USD 66,200).
+During the year, the Company paid expenses on behalf of its sole shareholder, Stichting Lehman Brothers Treasury Co., amounting to USD 106,244 (2020: USD 54,593).
 These expenses relate to remuneration costs and out of pocket expenses of the sole shareholder and represent amounts paid during the year.

-Liquidators' remuneration 20.
+20. Liquidators' remuneration

 The Liquidators are a partner and a former partner in a law firm.
-This law firm was paid fees for both legal assistance and administration of the Company for a total amount of USD 442,913 in 2020 (2019: USD 2,357,103).
-The fees paid in 2019 were largely related to the execution of the Partial Wind-Down.
+This law firm was paid fees for both legal assistance and administration of the Company for a total amount of USD 254,926 in 2021 (2020: USD 442,913).